mseppae/dot.files/nvim/README.md

-# starter
+# Nvim config

-Starter config for NvChad
+Based on starter config for NvChad with ideas from kickstarter.nvim